-Over the past several decades, the Mexican cartels have made a big push into the U.S. heroin market.
-And heroin from Mexico, whether manufactured from domestically grown poppies or synthesized using fentanyl, now accounts for 90 percent of the wholesale seizures of that drug in the United States.
+Over the past several decades, the Mexican cartels have made a big push into the U.S. heroin market, and heroin from Mexico now accounts for some 90 percent of the wholesale seizures of that drug in the United States.
 While some South American and Southwest Asian heroin is still entering the country, the Mexicans have clearly dominated the market with their inexpensive and potent product.
 In the cocaine and even the methamphetamine trade, the Mexicans often work with other criminal groups in the United States on street-level retail sales.
 While they cooperate with other gangs to sell heroin in some cities, in many places, Mexican criminals own the entire distribution channel.
 The Mexicans have dramatically changed the methods used to distribute the drug.
 Users no longer have to travel into the inner city in search of heroin.
 Just like pizza delivery, Mexican traffickers will now bring your order to your home in the suburbs and small towns, making heroin no longer just a big city problem.

 The Mexican cartels also use this same complex logistical system to distribute fentanyl, whether as a substitute for or supplement to heroin or to replace pharmaceutical opioids like oxycodone.
 Like heroin (and meth, for that matter), fentanyl is also being brought into the United States through other avenues.
 Some Asian and Canadian criminals are mailing it directly to buyers or sending some by couriers, but the volume of trade conducted through the darknet and mail order is far smaller than what is smuggled in by Mexican cartels.